 telling family and friends you are becoming raw

 Okay, I’ve put up with many questions and some ridicule over the years when I became vegetarian.
-People even went so far as to tell me I needed meat while I was pregnant in order to have a healthy baby (which of course I didn’t
+People even went so far as to tell me I needed meat while I was pregnant in order to have a healthy baby (which of course I didn’t listen to).

 I’ve commited myself to making a major change in lifestyle, I’m absolutely loving how good and healthy I feel since I’ve been eating primarily raw foods.
 I haven’t told anyone (even my husband-who supports my vegetarianism whole-heartedly), I think because I’m afraid of people’s reactions, I know most won’t understand.